-It is the origin that determines which duties apply to your product when it enters the EU market.
-To benefit from a GSP preferential tariff when exporting to the EU, refer to the GSP's rules of origin applying to your essential oil.
+To benefit from a GSP preferential tariff when exporting to the EU, refer to the GSP's rules of origin applying to your type of handicraft.

 Be aware that the rules of origin applied to each country are not identical in all cases.